 Now you’re entering an area with newer cutblocks.
 At 11.3km, stay left on the main road.
 At 11.7km, fork left again.
 At 12.9km, fork right and ascend.

-At 13.3km, you can either switchback on a tight left and ascend onto the old road, or you can park here and go on foot.
+At 13.3km, you can either switchback on a tight left (watch for the sign) and ascend onto the old road, or you can park here and go on foot.
 If you continue on the road, it narrows.
 Park at 13.5km at the end of a switchback.
 There is a small pullout with room for 2-3 vehicles.

 Look for flagging tape and the start of the trail at the back of the switchback.